 "We only saw lots of journalists, that's for sure," said Maxim, a waiter at the Shokoladnitsa diner not far from Air Express.
 He declined to give his last name because he wasn't allowed to talk to reporters.

 The departure and transit area is huge and has dozens of small rooms, some labeled "authorized personnel only," where someone could potentially seek refuge with support from airport staff or security personnel.
-And security forces or police patrolling the area can easily whisk a person out of this area through back doors or corridors.
+And security forces or police patrolling the area can easily whisk a person out of sight through back doors or corridors.